Osteoporosis linked with heart disease in older people

 With regard to retirement security, the experts say that eligibility periods for the Supplemental Nutrition Assistance Program (SNAP) should be extended, and Social Security Administration and Centers for Medicare and Medicaid Services data should be used to alert elders to their SNAP eligibility.
 Others argue that Social Security should be strengthened and benefits increased.

 To promote healthy aging, the articles cover several initiatives.
 One proposes that Americans adopt major changes in lifestyle and a focus on prevention, while embracing technological advances, workplace redesign and, more broadly, a paradigm shift stressing both individual responsibility and population-wide strategies.
-Another piece demonstrates the value of -friendly communities, which have been shown to address the problems of isolation, economic insecurity, and lack of mobility.
+Another piece demonstrates the value of age-friendly communities, which have been shown to address the problems of isolation, economic insecurity, and lack of mobility.

 The latest issue of PP&AR is part of a larger effort GSA is undertaking to help ensure the 2015 WHCoA is a success.
 On June 25, GSA will host a webinar titled "New Visions for Long-Term Services and Supports: The Aging Network & the White House Conference on Aging," with WHCoA Executive Director Nora Super, MPA, among the speakers.
 She previously participated in a WHCoA listening session at GSA's most recent Annual Scientific Meeting in Washington, DC.